lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/GlyphImage.md

 ### bitmap_magick( :render-mode_) **** NYI ****

 A simple wrapper around the `bitmap()` method.
-Renders the bitmap as normal and returns it as an Image::Magick object, which can then be composited onto a larger bitmapped image, or manipulated using any of the features available in Image::Magick.
+Renders the bitmap as normal and returns it as an Image::Magick object, which can then be composited onto a larger bit-mapped image, or manipulated using any of the features available in Image::Magick.

 The image is in the 'gray' format, with a depth of 8 bits.